1Centre for Cognition, Donders Institute for Brain, Cognition and Behaviour, Radboud University Nijmegen, 6500 GL Nijmegen, the Netherlands.

 Conclusion: The present exploratory study revealed a positive relationship between symptom severity and treatment adherence and a negative relationship between quality of sleep and treatment adherence in patients with schizophrenia, but no significant relationships in patients with depression were found.
 Future studies are needed in order to gain a better understanding of possible risk factors related to treatment non-adherence.

-Keywords: Depression; quality of sleep; schizophrenia; symptom severity; treatment adherence
+Depression, quality of sleep, schizophrenia, symptom severity, treatment adherence

 Dropout is a serious problem in treating patients because treatment can only be effective if delivered adequately and completely.
 To date, very little is known about possible risk factors that might predict patient dropout.
 Findings by Herman et al. indicate that early treatment dropout is an essential factor in determining treatment success and failure because in case of dropout, patients receive little or nothing of the intervention involved and, therefore, cannot benefit from therapy.
 “Adherence to treatment” refers to the extent to which a patient’s behavior conforms to the advice of health professionals.
 Although dropout and adherence to treatment are related issues, there are also important distinctions between these two concepts.